signalfx/signalfx-agent/docs/monitors/haproxy.md

 ## Overview

 This monitor scrapes [HAProxy](http://www.haproxy.org/) statistics from an HTTP endpoint or a UNIX socket.
-It requires HAProxy 1.8+.
-All metrics have a `process_num` dimension which is the index of the HAProxy process that the metric pertains to.
+It requires HAProxy 1.8+ and supports running HAProxy in multi-process mode where the HAProxy process each metric pertains to is indicated by the metric dimension `process_num`.

 <!--- SETUP --->
 ### HTTP Endpoint Config
 HAProxy stats must be enabled as described [here](https://www.haproxy.com/blog/exploring-the-haproxy-stats-page/).
-Define the HAProxy monitor in the agent configuration file and provide the `csv export` url where HAProxy stats are served in csv format.
+Define the HAProxy monitor in the agent configuration file and provide the `csv export` URL where HAProxy stats are served in CSV format.
 This monitor supports basic HTTP authentication.
 Simply provide the username and password if required as shown below:
 ```
 ...